alexrudall/awesome-ruby-places/README.md

 - [Gusto](https://gusto.com/) - Hire, pay, and manage your team all in one place.

+## Logistics

+- [Flexport](https://flexport.com) - The platform that coordinates global logistics from factory to customer door.

 ## Networking

 - [Cisco Meraki](https://meraki.cisco.com/) - The leader in cloud controlled Wi-Fi, routing, and security.

+## Payments

+- [Stripe](https://stripe.com) - Financial infrastructure to grow your revenue.

 ## Personal Finance